 Worshippers go in and out of the famous church, offering their prayers to the Saint who has protected Corfu for centuries.

-You can imagine the serenading that went on in carnival season, under the prettiest girls’ windows, the cloaked and masked figures going to a party, and the courting couples wandering down to the harbour.
+You can imagine the serenading that went on in carnival season, under the prettiest girls’ windows, the cloaked and masked figures going to a party, and the courting couples wandering down to the harbor.

 The few shops that are lit up shine like jewels in the surrounding darkness, their wares appearing exotic to the passers-by.

-These shops cater for the local population.
+These shops cater to the local population.

 In one window a man can be seen ironing clothes, whilst a few doors away a seamstress is bent over a sewing machine.

-Another has a selection of wood burning stoves for sale, something the summer visitor might be surprised to see.
+Another has a selection of wood-burning stoves for sale, something the summer visitor might be surprised to see.

 Emerging onto the steps of the Metropolis is like going into a lighted room.

-Houses, churches, and the fort, are all floodlit, their architectural features stand out and after the confined passageways of the Campiello district suddenly you are in a wide open space.
+Houses, churches, and the fort are all floodlit, their architectural features stand out and after the confined passageways of the Campiello district suddenly you are in a wide-open space.